 Organic Listings: The organic search results are the listings that come up naturally when someone searches for your company, service, or product.
 Wikipedia states: “Organic search results are listings on search engine results pages that appear because of their relevance to the search terms, as opposed to their being advertisements.
 In contrast, non-organic search results may include pay per click advertising.”

-Local OneBox: The Local OneBox is listed in outline form with capitol letters such as “A, B, C, …” and so on.
+Local OneBox: The Local OneBox is listed in outline form with capital letters such as “A, B, C, …” and so on.
 These listings correspond to the local map listings found in Google.
 These listings also seem to dominate the screen above the fold since they take up so much real estate.
-Google uses your computer’s IP address, or your mobile devices GPS, to determine your location and thus what results are most meaningful to you.
+Google uses your computer’s IP address, or your mobile device’s GPS, to determine your location and thus what results are most meaningful to you.
 For example, if you search for “Personal Training” and are in the Santa Barbara or Montecito area, then Conditioning Specialists will come up first on the map listing.
 If you happen to be in Manhattan, you’ll get a local listing for that area.
-Of course, you can add a modifier: city, state, zip code, or other location dependent variable.
+Of course, you can add a modifier: city, state, zip code, or another location-dependent variable.

 Structured citations are formalized address listings that Google is taking from other locations and recognizing as a valid listing.
-These can be listing from your website, Yelp.com, or other formal directories.
-Unstructured citations are listings that come from article written, press releases, and blogs.
+These can be listed from your website, Yelp.com, or other formal directories.
+Unstructured citations are listings that come from articles written, press releases, and blogs.
 They don’t have the schema.org markup and they’re not coming from necessarily a trusted local citation provider.

-In the example, Conditioning Specialists, it has been found with multiple listings:
+In the example, Conditioning Specialists has been found with multiple listings: